 Nacho Monreal 7 – Scored an important equaliser just before half-time in what otherwise could have been a frustrating afternoon for Arsenal.
 Nacho Monreal’s short backpass did gift Everton their second goal though but the game was over by then.

-Héctor Bellerín 8 – Neither Leighton Baines or Dominic Calvert-Lewin caused the Spaniard any problems this afternoon, Héctor Bellerín got forward to help the attacks.
+Héctor Bellerín 8 – Neither Leighton Baines nor Dominic Calvert-Lewin caused the Spaniard any problems defensively this afternoon.
+Héctor Bellerín got forward to help with the attacks.

 Aaron Ramsey 9 – Excellent movement from the midfelder today but will be disappointed with his finishing.
 Aaron Ramsey got into lots of good scoring positions and had chance after chance in the game, notably ballooning from the penalty spot with plenty of time and space.
 Did score in the final minute to his relief.
 Everton’s midfield failed to pick him up time and time again.

-Granit Xhaka 8 – Caught in possession that set up Everton’s opening goal, though slow motion replays do show Granit Xhaka should have been awarded a free kick.
+Granit Xhaka 8 – Caught in possession that led to Everton’s opening goal, though slow motion replays do show Granit Xhaka should have been awarded a free kick.
 It was the midfielder’s parried effort that led to Arsenal’s equaliser.
 The Swiss international also struck the top of the crossbar in the second half.

-Alexis Sánchez 10 – Excellent performance once again from the Chilean who registered both a goal and assist.
+Alexis Sánchez 10 – Excellent performance once again from the Chilean who registered both a goal and an assist today.
 Constantly ran at the Everton defence and fired in a number of efforts on goal.
 Everon’s defence had no answer to Alexis Sánchez.

-Alexandre Lacazette 7 – Scored a key goal but wasn’t the best of performances from Alexandre Lacazette before then who wasn’t hugely involved in the game and didn’t do the best of jobs holding up the ball.
+Alexandre Lacazette 7 – Scored a key goal but wasn’t the best of performances from Alexandre Lacazette before then.
+The French striker wasn’t hugely involved in the game and didn’t do the best of jobs holding up the ball.

-Jack Wilshere (14 mins) N/A – First Premier League appearances in 14 minutes and that was enough time for Jack Wilshere to set up Aaron Ramsey for a goal.
+Jack Wilshere (14 mins) N/A – First Premier League appearance of the season and 14 minutes was enough time for Jack Wilshere to set up Aaron Ramsey for a goal.